[Tried and True] Ignore Bad Sectors During Copying

 Free Download

-This software supports to sector-by-sector clone, which means the software is able to clone sector and skip the bad sectors at the same time.
+EaseUS Disk Copy supports sector-by-sector clones, which means the software is able to clone a hard drive with bad sectors.
 That is to say, this tool can help you ignore bad sectors and copy all the left or undamaged data on your hard disks or other storage devices.

 Now, follow the details below and copy data without bad sectors.